 Over the week, a total of 885 students and teachers attended our events, representing 74 schools across the UK and Ireland, with 33 physicists generously offering to share their expertise and experiences.

 Careers Week 2021 may be over but you can enjoy the recordings from the three panel sessions featuring an amazing range of speakers.
 Check back regularly as new careers-related content will be coming to this page soon!

 Careers Week Programme

-Our programme is themed around the role of physics and physicists in addressing global challenges and included three online panel discussions, which you can watch recordings of below.
+Our 2021 programme was themed around the role of physics and physicists in addressing global challenges and included three online panel discussions, which you can watch recordings of below.

 Find out more about Limit Less

 To support young people to change the world, we need to limit less and support them more.